raulgarcia66/raulgarcia66.github.io/_pages/projects.md

   * Team employed survival analysis to generate battery durations for implants for both existing patients and new patients
     * Existing patients: Survival function modeled with a Log-normal Accelerated Failure Time model
     * New patients: Survival function modeled with a Kaplan-Meier estimator
-  * 1st Place in the Fall 2022 D2K Lab Showcase
+  * 1st Place in the Fall 2022 D2K Showcase